-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision · The school works in partnership with all parents and carers.
-Where possible we have an open door policy.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision The school works in partnership with all parents and carers.
+Where possible we have an open door policy, for the interim period, because of COVID 19, meetings will be held over the phone.
 The parents/carers are invited to attend parent/carer consultation evenings.
 Parent/carers know exactly who to contact if they have any concerns.
 The school website, facebook page and twitter feed enables parent/carers to understand more about what their young children are learning.
 Families are invited to attend extracurricular activities where appropriate.
-Families are invited to attend information sessions re supporting their child at home e.g. parenting skills, English and Maths skills, independent homework.
+Families are invited to attend information sessions re supporting their child at home e.g. parenting skills, literacy and numeracy skills, independent homework.
 Websites are available to support parents with homework.
 Parents are able to contact school re concerns at any time.
 Parents have access to the Parental Support Advisor if circumstances mean this would be beneficial.
 Parent/carers are supported in attending, and are actively involved in, all meetings where appropriate.
-Parent/carer's views are an integral part of TAC meetings, EHC reviews and SEND reviews.
+Parent/carer's views are an integral part of TAC meetings and SEND reviews.
 Advocacy is available to ensure the above.
 All documentation can be presented in a format that is accessible to individual parents.
 Parents are encouraged to engage in one-to-one reading and activities.
+Parent support advisor to be available to work on a 1:1 basis with families.